Start9Labs/documentation/site/source/support/user-manual/tuning/advanced-config/ssh-setup.rst

 SSH Setup
 =========

 .. warning:: This is an advanced feature and should be used with caution.
-Start9 is not responsible for any damage you might cause through SSH access.
+Start9 is not responsible for any damage you might cause while using SSH access.

 Connecting via CLI (Linux / Mac)
 --------------------------------